 The POWs heard explosions on January 11, 1943, as Japanese dive bombers attacked a target about 30 kilometers from the camp.
 Several of the explosions were extremely loud.
 The POWs later heard scuttlebutt that 102 Filipino men, women, and children had been killed during the attack.
 Two days later, they heard another rumor that half of the barrio of Cabanatuan where the warehouses were located had been burned by the guerrillas.

-He was again hospitalized on Saturday, April 3, 1943, but no illness or date of discharge was given.
-On June 3, 1943, Robert’s name appeared on the official list of Americans being held as POWs in the Philippines.
+Robert’s name appeared on the official list of Americans being held as POWs in the Philippines on June 9, 1943.
 His family was notified of his being a POW several weeks earlier.

 A week or so after this notification, they received a letter from the War Department.